Welcome to African and Black Diaspora

 once sang, "half the story has never been told."

-In the ABD Studies program, we offer
+In the ABD Studies department, we offer

 students a significant degree of flexibility that allows our students to pursue